tariqajyusuf/tariqajyusuf.github.io/resume.md

 designing product features and internal policy focusing on protecting users.
 Currently pursuing an advanced degree in technology policy and ethics.

+{% include figure image_path="/assets/images/experience-crop.jpg" alt="a keyboard with no keys marked" %}

 # Experience

 ## Future of Privacy Forum / Legislative Policy Intern